StrongMind/culture/tech_sessions/controllers.md

 ## Background

 Sometimes, controller code becomes confusing and unwieldy.
-Controllers are intended to pass messages from the user to a model, and display relevant information from the model to the user.
-Frameworks provide standard mechanisms to do this, for example, rails provides scaffolding.
+Controllers are intended to display relevant information from the model to the user via the view and/or pass messages from the user to a model.
+Frameworks provide standard mechanisms to do this.
+For example, rails provides scaffolding.

-Controllers are, by custom, focussed around a resource, most often a model from a model-view-controller framework.
+Controllers are, by custom, focused around a resource, most often a model from a model-view-controller framework.

 ### Definitions

-Downstream : a class that the controller is either sending information to or retrieving information from.

 CRUD : "Create Read Update Delete", a default set of actions for a resource.